Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Methodology

 The friction factor is used throughout this study as a global indicator of flow resistance.
-While in smooth-wall flows $f$ depends primarily on Reynolds number, geometric modifications such as wall waviness introduce additional drag via enhanced turbulence production and form-induced pressure losses.
-The evolution of the friction factor with increasing Reynolds number and wall modulation will be used to quantify the hydrodynamic impact of waviness and to establish comparisons with classical rough-wall behaviour.
-Note, that here we define friction factor and wall shear stress in terms of the maximum pipe radius.
-These definitions will be revised in Section \ref{sec:fd}, where we discuss them in the light of an effective hydraulic diameter $D_h$.
+While in smooth-wall flows $f$ depends primarily on Reynolds number, geometric modifications such as wall waviness introduce additional drag via the creation of recirculation bubbles, enhanced turbulence production and form-induced pressure losses.
+The evolution of the friction factor with increasing Reynolds number and wall modulation will be used to quantify the hydrodynamic impact of waviness and to establish comparisons with classical rough-wall behavior.
+The friction factor defined in terms of the bulk Reynolds number $Re_b$ is denoted by $f_b$.